WP Engine Announces DE{CODE} 2025 Agenda: Where Innovation Meets Action

 - New product launches unveiling WP Engine's latest AI advancements, including intelligent search, personalized recommendations, and hosted Vector database for WordPress.

-- Breakout sessions from developers, agencies and brands featuring industry leaders from Google, Elastic, True Knowledge Agency, Equalize Digital, StrategiQ, Promethean Research, Big Bite Creative, Etumos, Illustrate Digital, Americaneagle.com, and Hubspot.
+- Breakout sessions from developers, agencies and brands featuring industry leaders from Google, Elastic, Trew Knowledge Agency, Equalize Digital, StrategiQ, Promethean Research, Big Bite Creative, Etumos, Illustrate Digital, Americaneagle.com, and Hubspot.

 "DE{CODE} 2025 represents a pivotal gathering, where we open the doors wider to learn from and make each other better.
 As we gather the brightest minds in web development and services, we're not just sharing knowledge; we're shaping the future together," said WP Engine Chief Executive Officer and Chairwoman Heather Brunner, who will be opening the conference.
 "This event embodies WP Engine's commitment to empowering creatives and developers, and fostering a culture of innovation that propels the open web forward."